collab-uniba/EMTk/README.md

 ### Programming languages, 3rd party libs, and OS

-Collab EMTk is developed using a mix of Java, Python, R .Hence, it works on Linux, macOS, and Windows.
+Collab EMTk is developed using a mix of Java, Python, R. Hence, it works on Linux, macOS, and Windows.
 The following 3rd party libraries are also used:
 * [NLTK](http://www.nltk.org)
 * [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/index.html)
 * [SentiStrength](http://sentistrength.wlv.ac.uk)